fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 It may not be the best option to move your entire development environment into a container, but if that's what you want it's possible.
 We will revisit this idea at the end of this part.
 But until then, <i>run the node application itself outside of containers</i>.

 The application we met in the previous exercises uses MongoDB.
 Let's explore [Docker Hub](https://hub.docker.com/) to find a mongodb image.
-Docker Hub is the default place where docker pulls the images from, you can use other registries as well, but since we are already knee-deep in Docker I chose that one.
+Docker Hub is the default place where Docker pulls the images from, you can use other registries as well, but since we are already knee-deep in Docker I chose that one.
 With a quick search I found [https://hub.docker.com/_/mongo](https://hub.docker.com/_/mongo)

 Rename the <i>docker-compose.yml</i> you did for previous exercise and create another <i>docker-compose.yml</i> that looks like following: